Chapter 8: Missions

 The knight smiled back.

 Calling his men in from the barn, the herald told them.
 “We have an important proclamation from the king.
 Look lively.”
-Then he ushered Jon’than outside to the waiting crowd.
+He ushered Jonathan outside to the waiting crowd.
 “Hear ye, hear ye, a Proclamation by King Edal, Ruler of the Kingdom of Freislicht.
 Whereas: We have taken into Our Royal Consideration recent grievances…”

-Jon’than’s concerns lessened as the men who’d signed the petition slapped his back and thanked him.
+Jonathan’s heart lifted as he watched the people while the proclamation was read.
+Afterward, the men who’d signed the petition slapped his back and thanked him.
 It was better than they’d hoped.
 Whoever had their loved ones must return them.

 Who would be so bold as to intercept a courier from the king?

-Jon’than pushed aside his suspicion of Gaelib.
-Many other nobles and rich men would be troubled by the proclamation.
+Jonathan pushed aside his suspicion of Gaelib.
+Other nobles and rich men would also be troubled by the proclamation.
 Any of them could have sent men to bribe or kill the courier.
 All that was important was that Jon deliver the proclamation to Dunis Glen.

 Before he could say goodbye to his friends, the herald intercepted him with two fresh horses, each laden with provisions.
 “Go with J’shua’s blessings, knight.
 You do his bidding… and that of the king.”